Twitter

 I'm Wei, a freelance writer and editor in New York City who covers culture and food for publications like The New York Times, Eater, and The Oxford American.
 I like reporting stories that complicate our beliefs about identity.

-I'm a co-founder of Reported Media, a branded content studio that produces social documentary shorts for Feeding America, and other clients.
-I'm also the editor of branded content at The New Yorker Creative Studio.
+I'm the editor of branded content at The New Yorker Branded Content Studio and always open to more work.
 Get in touch: weitchou at gmail dot com.

 Recent Work